osuchanglab/autoMLSA/README.md

 You would provide the full path to this database like so:

-`autoMLSA.pl -email yourname@yourinstitution.edu -runid sample_run_id -wgs -threads 4 -entrez_query "YourTaxonomyTerm[ORGANISM]" -local_db /path/to/all.fas -- markers.fasta`
+`autoMLSA.pl -email yourname@yourinstitution.edu -runid sample_run_id -threads 4 -entrez_query "YourTaxonomyTerm[ORGANISM]" -local_db /path/to/all.fas -- markers.fasta`

 If you have several local BLAST DBs, you must name them all uniquely, otherwise the results will be overwritten, and sequences from only one of the BLAST DBs will be contained in the final output.

 ## Understanding the intermediate files

 There are several intermediate files produced by the script, some of which are useful to understand what type of processing is going on during the run.
 Each input sequence has several output files, depending on the number of BLAST databases used as targets.
-BLAST output to the nt database takes the form of FASTA\_ID.out, with wgs being FASTA\ID.wgs.out, and local databases have the form of FASTA\_ID\_vs\_localdbname.local.out.
+BLAST output to the nt database takes the form of FASTA\_ID.out and local databases have the form of FASTA\_ID\_vs\_localdbname.local.out.
 Each BLAST output also has a corresponding key (.key) file that provides the mapping of IDs to assemblies and genome names, as well as the FASTA formatted output (.fas).
 After the FASTA formatted sequences are extracted from the output, sequences from all target databases are combined into a single file (.all.fas) and sequences from genomes that are missing one or more of the gene sequences are removed from the analysis (.all.fas.sorted).

 Then, each sorted FASTA file is aligned using MAFFT L-INS-i by default (.all.aln), and trimmed with Gblocks if desired (all.aln-gb).
 The sorted/trimmed alignments are then concatenated (sample\_run\_id.concat) and dereplicated to remove identical concatenated alignments (.concat.derep, .concat.derep.log keeps a log of which sequences are dereplicated).
 If a certain sequence is dereplicated that you are interested in keeping, you can extract the line(s) into a text file to rereplicate the identical sequences.
 You give this information to the script with the flag -rerep /path/to/dereplicated/sequences.txt.
 The replicated concatenated alignment will have the name sample\_run\_id.concat.derep.rerep.
 The best substitution model is then determined for each partition with the intermediate RAxML files resulting in the model\_test folder.